What happens if no Will has been made

 Intestacy is the situation that arises when someone dies without having made a Will.

 When someone dies in this situation, their property (the estate) must be shared out according to certain rules.
 These are called the rules of intestacy.
-A person who dies without leaving a Will is called an intestate person.
+A person who dies without leaving a Will is described as ‘dying intestate’.

 When such a situation arises, the Rules of Intestacy apply and it will be necessary to appoint an administrator to handle the administration.
 To allow the administrator to manage the estate, a Grant of Representation must be applied for from the Probate Registry of the High Court.
 Once this has been obtained, this becomes the authority for the administration of the estate to begin.